The best motorcycle helmets

 The 6 considerations when choosing the best motorcycle helmet

 Before you even decide on a helmet, you need to factor a few different considerations to help you narrow down the right helmet for you.
-We’ve included the 6 most important factors when choosing the best motorcycle helmet.
-Remember these are just some useful things to consider before a helmet.
+We’ve included the six most important factors when choosing the best motorcycle helmet.

 What will your helmet be used for?

-Your riding style is going to have a big impact on the helmet you choose, while it’s true that at the end of the day it’s just there to protect your head, if you’re looking for the best motorcycle helmet then factor in what your riding style is.
+Your riding stylewillo has a big impact on the helmet you choose; while it’s true that it’s just there to protect your head at the end of the day.
+If you’re looking for the best motorcycle helmet then factor in what your riding style is.

 Cross Country Touring

 Predominantly motorcycles aren’t used for transportation such as your daily commute, but rather for leisure.
-The weekend is a time to relax and nothing beats going on a weekend ride with your pows.
-For weekend rides, things like bluetooth communication, and added comfort are essential.
+The weekend is a time to relax and nothing beats going on a weekend ride with your friends.
+Things like bluetooth communication and added comfort are essential.
 Because this is leisure time, you don’t want to skimp on an uncomfortable helmet or ventilate heat properly.

 My first bike was used nearly entirely for commuting, it made things a lot more fun and there’s something about darting through traffic that never gets old.
 Now I’ll be frank, if you’re predominantly using your bike for commuting you can get away with a cheaper helmet.
-Obviously safety standards are a must, but all the added bells and whistles aren’t exactly necessary.
+Obviously, safety standards are a must, but all the added bells and whistles aren’t strictly necessary.

 What weather will you ride in?